MaciekTalaska/why_rust/slides/rust_advantages.md

 * smaller amount of data to transfer
 * computationaly intensive tasks
 * performance oriented tasks for networking (Go niche)

+Note:
+* calc in the web browser = not only blockchain mining :)
 ====